avranju/azure-iot-gateway-sdk/core/devdoc/outproc_modules/on-out-process-gateway-modules.md

 -   **Create Module Request**

     This message is sent by the proxy to the module host after it establishes a socket connection.
-The *data* in the packet is the configuration struct specific to the module serialized as a byte stream.
+The *data* in the packet is the configuration JSON string serialized as a length prefixed UTF-8 encoded string.
+The module host is expected to de-serialize the string and invoke `Module_Create` passing the parsed JSON representation.

 -   **Create Module Reply**